haoyu16/physical-therapy-qa-bot/README.md

-An chatbot which specializes in answering physical therapy questions
+A chatbot which specializes in answering physical therapy questions